JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 - tsconfig.json
 	- This file determines how TypeScript will compile the project.
 	- By default all TypeScript files will be compiled into a single app.js file in the root of the project.
+- tslint.json
+	- This file contains the default TSLint configuration.
+See [Configuring TSLint](https://palantir.github.io/tslint/usage/configuration/) for more information.
+- webpack.config.js
+	- This file contains the default webpack configuration.
 - .vscode/tasks.json
 	- Used by Visual Studio Code when running the build task.